Melissaqian/biostats626/README.md

 biostats 626 midterm 1 Instruction

 ## Task 1 (Binary):
 Build a binary classifier to classify the activity of each time window into static (0) and dynamic (1).
 For this task, consider postural transitions as static (0).
+I changed dynamic postures (1,2,3) to 1 and all other labels to 0.

 ### Baseline Algorithm:
 Train test split with a test size of 0.3 is applied to the training data for future evaluation.
 The baseline model is a random forest classifier with n_estimators=100, max_depth=7.
 The accuracy of the prediction reaches 0.99914, which is extremely high.
 It seems that there is limited potential for improvement with this dataset.